ioannismt/react_web_app/README.md

 ### License
 This project is under the MIT License.
-Additional Sections (Optional)
-Deployment
-If your application is deployed, describe how to deploy it here:

 ### Deploy the build folder to your hosting service
 ```
 npm run build